Android-for-Python/Camera4Kivy/README.md

 On Android a pinch/spread gesture controls zoom, and a tap overrides any automatic focus and metering (if available).
 Some `connect_camera()` options are platform specific.

-Be aware Preview operation depends on a physical GPU for adequate frame rate, it is not recommended for devices with a software emulated GPU.
+Be aware Preview operation depends on the performance of the graphics hardware.
+In general Preview uses the highest available resolution.
+On devices with low performance graphics hardware sush as low end laptops or Raspberry, you will probably have to explicitly set a lower image resolution inorder to increase the frame rate.

 ## Install